JacobKerames/SkillsScope/README.md

 3. Update the connection string in `appsettings.Development.json` to match your local database settings.
 4. Run the SQL scripts provided in `skills-scope-backend/Data/SqlScripts` using PostgreSQL command line or a database management tool.

+## Usage
+`Simple and Intuitive Interface:` SkillsScope is designed with a user-friendly interface, making it accessible for both technical and non-technical users.
+Follow these easy steps to navigate and utilize the application:
+1. `Accessing the Application:` Open your web browser and go to `skillsscope.com` to access the production version of SkillsScope, or use `http://localhost:3000` for the development version after starting the local development server as outlined in the Getting Started section.
+2. `Conducting a Search:` Enter a job title in the search bar to view the most in-demand skills and requirements.
+3. `Applying Filters:` Optionally, use the filters for more specific results based on recency, company, location, and job level.
+4. `Viewing Results:` The results will be displayed using a horzontal bar chart, where the percentage for each requirement represents the frequency it is included in job postings for the searched job title.
+Use the tabs to switch between results for skills, education, and experience.

 ## Troubleshooting Common Issues
 Errors related to `npm` or `webpack` can typically be resolved with the following steps:
 1. Delete the `node_modules` folder by running `rm -rf node_modules`.